mmgreiner/mmgreiner.github.io/content/post/2022-10-13-bibliography.md

 [BibDesk]: https://bibdesk.sourceforge.io

+### Better BibTeX
+There is an extension to [Zotero]  called [Better-BibTeX](https://retorque.re/zotero-better-bibtex/), which I installed.

+> Better BibTeX (BBT) is a plugin for [Zotero](https://www.zotero.org/) and [Juris-M](https://juris-m.github.io/) that makes it easier to manage bibliographic data, especially for people authoring documents using text-based toolchains (e.g. based on [LaTeX](https://www.latex-project.org/) / [Markdown](https://www.markdownguide.org/)).

+#### Features

+- Facilities for generating citation keys
+- Conversion between formats and encodings
+- Facilities for exporting data from Zotero

+#### Visual Studio Code

+Pick citation from Visual Studio Code: <https://marketplace.visualstudio.com/items?itemName=mblode.zotero>.

+It pops up a little window which lets you choose the bibliography entry from Zotero and creates a unique identifier:

+  @durrenmattDurcheinandertalRoman1989

+However, it is unclear how this can be used inside markdown.

+#### Further information

+I also found this link <https://lucidmanager.org/productivity/hugo-bibliography/> which is worth reading.
+It defines particals for citations.

 ## File Formats

 The oldest and best known (but cryptic) file format for a bibliography is [BibTeX].
 It comes in a `.bib` file.
 A typical format looks like this: